 Deploy the client software

-As discussed earlier in the section the client can be run directly from a network share (which is automatically configured on Windows).
+The User ClientThe User Client tool is an add-on that resides on a user's desktop.
+It allows users to view their current account balance via a popup window, provides users with the opportunity to confirm what they are about to print, allows users to select shared accounts via a popup, if administrators have granted access to this feature, and displays system messages, such as, the "low credit" warning message or print policy popups. can be run directly from a network share (which is automatically configured on Windows).
 There is also the option to install the software locally on each workstation, however, this is not usually recommended because it makes the process of updating the client software more complicated.

 For more information about client deployment options, see User Client deployment.
 Follow those instructions to deploy the client software, and then enable the popup as described below.